yohanceflagerjr/AstroLang-compiler/README.md

 # AstroLang — A Custom Space-Themed Programming Language

-A project I worked on in college implementing a compiler and stack-based virtual machine for a custom programming language with space-themed syntax.
+A project implementing a compiler and stack-based virtual machine for a custom programming language with space-themed syntax.
 Built in C++.

 > **Status:** Partially complete(project was cut short due to time constraints) — core features work but some functionality is unfinished.
 See [What Works](#what-works) below.